-The Sunny Health and Fitness Magnetic Rowing Machine is a popular choice for anyone looking for a comfortable workout they can do in their own home.
+The Sunny Health and Fitness Rowing Machine is a popular choice for anyone looking for a comfortable rower they can use in their own home.

 Priced at around $200, it is a budget machine that somehow manages to possess stability, reliability, and yet manages to give a good workout experience without putting a huge dent in your bank account.